For someone with a diagnosis of Alzheimer’s disease, preventing identity theft and maintaining good credit can seem impossible.

 Thieves may peddle items as innocuous as magazine subscriptions or lottery tickets, and it’s possible that even these “smaller” charges can wreak havoc on an Alzheimer’s patient’s credit and finances.

 According to the Federal Trade Commission, there are a few specific types of fraud in which Alzheimer’s patients and the elderly are most susceptible:

-- Tax fraud: When a Social Security or Employee ID number is stolen, a criminal can simply collect a victim’s tax return.
-Once a criminal has your loved one’s personal information to file a fraudulent tax return, he or she can turn around and use your loved one’s identity to commit other crimes as well.
+- Tax fraud: When a Social Security or employee ID number is stolen, a criminal can simply collect a victim’s tax return.
+Once a criminal has your loved one’s personal information to file a fraudulent tax return, they can turn around and use your loved one’s identity to commit other crimes as well.